Mbappe wants to leave PSG but Real Madrid are behaving 'illegally', claims Leonardo

 "We made two significant offers to Kylian: one at the level of the top players in our squad two months ago and one above that of those players very recently.
 We want to prove to him that he is an important player, at the centre of our project, but not above the project.

-"It is proof of the strategy: an offer comes 1 year before the end of his contract and 7 days before the end of the window.
-They want us to reject to show to Kylian that they tried everything and to start negotiating for next year."
+"It is proof of the strategy: an offer comes one year before the end of his contract and seven days before the end of the window.
+They want us to reject it to show to Kylian that they tried everything and to start negotiating for next year."

 Have PSG responded to Real's bid?